During February, Be Aware of Your Heart Health

 Avera offers two Planet Heart screenings.
 The cardiac screen includes a cardiac calcium CT scan and measures of blood pressure, body mass index, cholesterol and blood sugar.
 The vascular screen includes an ultrasound screen of the carotid artery and aorta as well as an ankle brachial screen.

 Individuals can receive either test for $50 or both for $75, and the program include risk assessment and education from Avera’s expert cardiovascular team.
 Planet Heart is offered at 17 Avera locations; in the Aberdeen area, the program is called Heart Smart.
 These programs, along with tests for cholesterol and other factors, help people “know their numbers” that relate to cardiac health.

 “When patients and doctors work together, topics like high-blood pressure medications, high cholesterol and diabetes can be discussed,” Waterbury said.
 A diet that includes plenty of fresh fruits and vegetables, 30 to 40 minutes of aerobic exercise five times a week and quitting smoking are all good steps toward better heart health.

 Responding to heart attack emergencies is also critical.
 Call 911 if you or someone you love experiences:

 • Pain or discomfort in the arms, back, neck, jaw or upper abdomen.

 • Nausea, lightheadedness, or cold sweats.

-“More people must understand the symptoms and remember that waiting can be deadly.
-Call 911,” said Mahrous.
 Interventions to prevent further damage due to heart attack include the placement of primary stents or the administration of thrombolytic “clot-busting” drugs.
-“These treatments can save lives and heart muscle, but timing is important,” Mahrous said.
-“It’s important to get help as soon as symptoms appear.”
+“We have treatments that can save lives and heart muscle, but timing is important,” Waterbury said.

 Learn more at Avera.org/heart.